I love tattoos and have been writing about the topic for several years.

 Tattoo of Mines of Moria Entry

-Too bad the decision to show the lettering lit up like in the movie wasn't made, as I think it would moved it from a good tattoo to a great one.
-But still a nice tattoo design depicting one of the crucial moments associated with the Lord of the Rings film.
+I really like this Mines of Moria tattoo, but I wonder what's up with the Greek words below.
+Too bad the decision to show the lettering lit up like in the movie wasn't made, as I think it would change this from a good tattoo to a great one.
+But still, it's a nice tattoo design depicting one of the crucial moments associated with the Lord of the Rings films.

 Frodo Falling at the Inn

+This is a must-have tattoo when it comes to any Lord of the Rings tattoo gallery, as it's one of the more important events in the entire story.
 It's really effective how the artist brought the gold of the ring out on the black and white background.
 The almost invisibility of the hand in the front is also very powerful.
-Tremendous tattoo.
+This is a tremendous tattoo.

 Great Quality of Lord of the Rings Tattoos